Kraautokratt/Vikeylayout/README.md

 # Vikeylayout
 TELEX-LIKE KEYBOARD LAYOUT FOR XKB-VIETNAMESE

+Current layouts:

-Extras: Colemak-DH-CAW
+ANSI: QWERTY, Colemak-DH-CAW

+ISO: WIP

-Designed for ease of use with thumb on AltGr
+Designed for ease of use with thumb on AltGr.
-Is bloated, need trimming.